How to Pick NFL Winners

 For example, the Lions have won just once in the last 25 meetings against the Packers, indicating that Green Bay would likely be favored in the next matchup.

-This is just a drastic example showing one of countless ways to incorporate recent meeting results to picking NFL winners.
+This is just a drastic example showing one of the countless ways to incorporate recent meeting results to picking NFL winners.

 - And much more